Admissions Frequently Asked Questions (FAQs)

 Does Marshall offer fine arts and athletics opportunities?

 Yes.
-Marshall offers opportunities to participate in a multitude of fine arts opportunities, including orchestra, band, choir and drama.
+Marshall School offers opportunities to participate in a multitude of fine arts opportunities, including orchestra, band, choir and drama.
 Marshall students can also take visual art classes including painting, drawing, ceramics, photography and visual communications.
-Marshall students have the opportunity to participate in 14 different sports beginning as early as 7th grade.
+Marshall students have the opportunity to participate in more than 20 different sports beginning as early as 7th grade.

 What foreign languages are offered and when does foreign language instruction begin?